Difference equations and Omega functions: Incomplete Omega functions.

 \section{Incomplete Omega functions.}

 We define the Incomplete Omega functions that generalize the Incomplete Gamma function.

 \begin{definition} For $z, s\in \CC$, $\Re s >0$, the Incomplete Omega function $\Omega(s,z)$ is defined by

-\end{definition} For $P_0(t)=-t$ this is the classical Incomplete Gamma function.
+\end{definition} The integration path from $0$ to $z$ is choosen not crossing $\RR_+$ (hence not winding around $0$).
+For $P_0(t)=-t$ this is the classical Incomplete Gamma function.
 Observe that we recover all the $(\Omega_k)$ functions by taking the appropriate limit of $\Omega(s,z)$ as $z\to \infty$,

-For the particular values of $s=1,2,\ldots, d-1$ these are the transcendental entire functions of the variable $z\in \CC$ studied in \cite{BPM3} which form a basis of the fundamental for the transcendental vector space of functions on a simply connected log-Riemann surface with exactly $d$ infinite ramification points.
-Some of the results proved here generalize some results from \cite{BPM3}.
+For the particular integral values $s=1,2,\ldots, d-1$ these Incomplete Omega functions are the transcendental entire functions of the variable $z\in \CC$ studied in \cite{BPM3} which form a basis of the fundamental vector space of functions on a simply connected log-Riemann surface with exactly $d$ infinite ramification points.
+Some of the results in this section generalize some results from \cite{BPM3}.
 Following the same Abel's philosophy that inspires \cite{BPM3}, we prove that we only need to use a finite number of transcendentals $(\Omega(s+k,z))_{0\leq k\leq d-1}$ to compute integrals of the form